-- A music show could play local music, announce local events, and accept call-ins about the music.
+A music show could play local music, announce local events.

-- A local politics show that turns the mic to a wide cross section of our community (especially those who are heard less) would be of value to our listeners.
+A local politics show that turns the mic to a wide cross section of our community (especially those who are heard less frequently) would be of value to our listeners.
 It would also be great to feature this in languages other than English.